eijikominami/aws-cloudformation-templates/shared/README.md

 ### Trusted access with IAM Identity Center

 You can enable trusted access using either the AWS IAM Identity Center console or the AWS Organizations console and connect with AWS Managed Microsoft AD manually.

+## Troubleshooting

+### Active Directory Issues

+If AWS Managed Microsoft AD is not working properly:

+1. Verify that the VPC and subnets have proper DNS resolution configured
+2. Check that security groups allow the necessary Active Directory ports
+3. Ensure that the domain name doesn't conflict with existing domains
+4. Verify that the password meets complexity requirements

+### FluentBit Issues

+If FluentBit is not collecting or forwarding logs:

+1. Check that the ECS service is running and healthy
+2. Verify that the FluentBit configuration is correct for your log sources
+3. Ensure that the S3 bucket for log archiving exists and has proper permissions
+4. Monitor CloudWatch Logs for FluentBit container errors

+### IAM Identity Center Integration Issues

+If IAM Identity Center integration is not working:

+1. Verify that trusted access is enabled for IAM Identity Center in AWS Organizations
+2. Check that the Identity Center instance ARN is correct
+3. Ensure that the connection to AWS Managed Microsoft AD is properly configured
+4. Verify that users and groups are properly synchronized

+### Network Connectivity Issues

+If shared services cannot communicate properly:

+1. Verify that Transit Gateway attachments are configured correctly
+2. Check that route tables are properly configured for cross-VPC communication
+3. Ensure that security groups and NACLs allow the required traffic
+4. Verify that DNS resolution is working for shared services